freitzzz/sword-health-technical-challenge/README.md

 # sword-health-technical-challenge

 The present repository contains all source used to perform SWORD Health technical challenge.
 I've chosen `Golang` as the primary programming language for three reasons: its the job position intended language, its rapid for prototyping and prevents from nasty bugs such as null pointers and exceptions.
-To produce a more valuable, production result, it was decided to follow some strict conventions as documented in the section bellow.
+To produce a more valuable, production result, it was decided to follow some strict conventions as documented in the section below.
 These conventions are both suggestions from the official Golang team and past members [2], [3], as well as the community in general [1].

 ## Challenge